-Because of the growing ability – and need – to reach consumers through telemarketing technology, businesses (and their call centers) also face the growing risk of contacting consumers without TCPA consent.
+Because of the growing ability – and need – to reach consumers through telemarketing technology, businesses (and their call centers) face the growing risk of contacting consumers without proper TCPA consent.

 The Telephone Consumer Protection Act (TCPA) protects consumers against the receipt of certain unsolicited telemarketing calls, faxes, pre-recorded calls, auto-dialed calls, and text messaging.
 Businesses that violate TCPA regulations may face lawsuits from consumers.
 These can get extremely expensive in the case of class actions, which often involve multiple violations against thousands of consumers.